Certificate of Lawfulness - Everything you need to know

 Firstly, a planning application is judged against the relevant planning policies and other material considerations.
 This includes matters of design, location, amenity, and its impacts.
 A Certificate of Lawfulness application is assessed purely on the evidence submitted to the Council.

 For other forms of development that are often unlikely to achieve planning permission, such as 'beds-in-sheds' or the conversion of buildings into residential uses in areas where planning permission isn't normally granted.
 If you have clear and convincing evidence that the uses have been going on long enough to avoid enforcement action (often referred to as the 4 and 10-year rule), then a Lawful Development Certificate for Existing use is likely to be the best option.
+At Cedar Planning we have dealt with cases where clients have been refused retrospective planning permission for the use of an outbuilding as an independent dwelling, but we have subsequently secured a Certificate of Lawfulness to evidence that because of the passage of time, the building can lawfully be used

 It is important to note that a previously refused planning application would not impact on your chances of successfully achieving a Certificate of Lawfulness application.
 Alternatively, if you have been refused a Lawful Development Certificate, but your proposal complies with the relevant planning policies, the fact that you failed to achieve a Lawful Development Certificate is unlikely to impact on your chances of success.